olab/Open-Labyrinth/README.md

 OpenLabyrinth
 ==============
-OpenLabyrinth is an open-source (GNU-GPL3 licence) platform for creating and playing virtual patients.
+OpenLabyrinth is an open-source (GNU-GPL3 license) platform for creating and playing virtual patients.

 For more information about OpenLabyrinth generally, see http://openlabyrinth.ca